Wage & Hour Violations Attorneys in Los Angeles

 Even though you may not be a staff employee, contract workers have rights under federal and California state wage and hour laws.
 Call us about your circumstances, and we will review your situation and explain your rights under the law.

-Are You A Victim Of Violations Of California’s Hourly Wage Laws?
+Are You A Victim Of California Wage Law Violations?

 Multi-Plaintiff Wage And Hour Case Settled For $330,000

-In a multi-plaintiff case involving multiple individual plaintiffs, our office was able to recover $330,000 on behalf of our clients for failure to pay overtime and failure to provide proper meal and rest breaks.
+In a multi-plaintiff case involving multiple individual plaintiffs, our wage and hour violations attorneys in Los Angeles were able to recover $330,000 on behalf of our clients for failure to pay overtime and failure to provide proper meal and rest breaks.